Grislow/KnowledgeBase/javascript/md/es5.md

 This is something between a reference and a guide.
-Not quite a guide since you won't find explanations of common use cases or why a concept is important.
+Not quite a guide since you won't always find explanations of common use cases or why a concept is important.
 More than a reference because you have definitions of concepts paired with examples.

 The following concerns the ES5 specification and its predecessors.
 Deprecated features are omitted.

 If the description is not enough make sure to check out the examples and try it yourself in a browser console.

+Credits:
+* [MDN](https://developer.mozilla.org/en-US/) for creating a huge knowledge base for seasoned and aspiring web developers
+* [Eric Elliott](https://medium.com/@_ericelliott) for sharing your vast knowledge and showing devs a world without class inheritance

 #### Table of contents